 So when I’m analysing a company, I’m quite happy for there to be some obvious uncertainty and a lack of consensus about what will happen.
 That’s often necessary in order to buy companies at attractive prices (think Tesco’s profit warning in 2012).

 Instead, what I’m looking for is current problems that might significantly impact the company’s long-term ability to generate returns.

 That generally means cyclical issues like recessions are not all that relevant, assuming the company can come out the other side.
-That’s a big assumption, and in turn means low and easily manageable debt levels are important so the company can survive the rough periods which are an inevitable part of business.
+That’s a big assumption, and in turn, means low and easily manageable debt levels are important so the company can survive the rough periods that are an inevitable part of business.

 Gazing into the future

-By “the future” I don’t mean next year, or perhaps the year after.
-I’m talking about five or ten years down the line; the sort of time period over which the changing intrinsic value of the business has more impact on the share price than investor sentiment.
+By “the future” I don’t mean next year or perhaps the year after; I’m talking about five or ten years down the line.
+That’s the sort of time period over which the changing intrinsic value of the business has more impact on the share price than investor sentiment.

 Although my crystal ball is a little cloudy, my very rough and ready estimate is that we will still have a high-tech telecoms industry a decade from now.
 Although there could be some new technology which completely turns the industry on its head, it certainly isn’t obvious to me what that might be – unlike the very obvious, see-it-coming-a-mile-off demise of HMV and Blockbuster.

 So again, I see no obvious reason to sell Vodafone shares based on the idea that the industry in which it operates, or the markets that it sells to, will shrink or vanish in the next few years.